How to Reduce Your Risk of Having a Delayed or Canceled Flight

 Check to see if your airport has a fast-pass security lane you can book in advance—for free

 No TSA PreCheck or Clear?
-Select U.S. airports are giving travelers the option to make an advance “fast pass” reservation to head to the front of the security line—free of charge.
+Hot tip: Select U.S. airports, including major hubs like New York’s John F. Kennedy International Airport (JFK), Los Angeles International Airport (LAX), and Denver International Airport (DEN), give travelers the option to make an advance “fast pass” reservation to head to the front of the security line—free of charge.
 We’ve compiled the full list of airports that offer this service.

-Book directly with the airline and be sure to download the airline’s app
+Book directly with the airline and download the airline’s app

-Carriers have greatly overhauled their technology to put a lot of capabilities directly into the hands of passengers, including the ability to track flights and luggage, and—perhaps most important in the current environment—cancel and/or change your flight.
-This will come in handy if you need to rebook and to see the full display of flights available through your carrier.
-And remember to check your flight status constantly; don’t wait for an alert.
+Carriers have greatly overhauled their technology to put a lot of capabilities directly into the hands of passengers, including the ability to track flights and luggage and—perhaps most important in the current environment—cancel and/or change your flight.
+This will come in handy if you need to rebook and see the full display of flights available through your carrier.

 Book with a credit card that has trip insurance coverage and/or buy travel insurance

-Before buying travel insurance, “Take a look at your credit card first, because a lot of credit cards already offer trip-interruption or trip-cancellation coverage,” says Willis Orlando, senior product operations specialist at flight-deal tracking service Scott’s Cheap Flights.
-In the event expenses start to mount (meals at the airport, overnight hotel stays, rebooked flights) due to flight delays or cancellations that aren’t covered by the airline, a credit card with coverage can ensure at least a partial refund, if not full.
-If you don’t have or use a travel credit card with adequate coverage, you can look into adding travel insurance to your trip.
+Before buying travel insurance, “Take a look at your credit card first, because a lot of credit cards already offer trip-interruption or trip-cancellation coverage,” says Willis Orlando, manager of travel operations and insights at travel-deal tracking app Going.
+If expenses start to mount (such as meals at the airport, overnight hotel stays, and rebooked flights) due to flight delays or cancellations that aren’t covered by the airline, a credit card with coverage can ensure at least a partial, if not full, refund.
+If you don’t have a travel credit card with adequate coverage, you can look into adding travel insurance to your trip.

 Consider using a travel advisor

 Amazing travel advisors are capable of executing incomparable trip and itinerary planning.
-But it’s in times of trouble when their services might be most appreciated.
+But in times of trouble, their services might be most appreciated.
 They can jump on the phone to negotiate with the airlines and advocate for your rebooking, flight credit, and/or refund.
 Consider using a travel advisor who can serve as a valuable ally when flight meltdowns start happening.

 Book the earliest flight out you can